sdsc-ordes/catplus-zarr-converters/README.md

 - inputfile: path to input file (relative to top level of the repo or absolute)
 - outputfile: path to output file (relative to top level of the repo or absolute)
-- format: default is "turtle", the other option is jsonld
+- format: default is "ttl", the other option is jsonld

 The `synth-converter` turns the inputfile into a rdf graph and serilizes it to either turtle or jsonld.
 The serialization is written to an outputfile.

 ```
 just run example/1-Synth.json output.ttl